 The project is designed to be sustainable from its foundation, providing value to all participants.
 Data providers receive reports using linked data, including on non-criminal justice outcomes, to facilitate public administration.
 The federal statistical system is able to improve its operations and data quality related to the criminal justice system.
 Researchers will gain access to a uniform data infrastructure, and their research will ultimately better inform policymakers about how the criminal justice system functions.

-The CJARS project is currently funded by the Bill and Melinda Gates Foundation and the National Science Foundation.
-Pilot funding came from the Laura and John Arnold Foundation and the University of Michigan.
+The CJARS project is currently funded by the the National Science Foundation.
+Prior funders have included the Bill and Melinda Gates Foundation, Laura and John Arnold Foundation, and the University of Michigan.